GluuFederation/openid-implicit-client/README.md

 Supported Login Request parameters. <br>

-* **supportedValidationOptions.validator** *(function(string: urlState, string: storedState))*: Custom callback to perform state validation.
+* **supportedValidationOptions.validator** *(function(string: urlState, string: storedState))*: Callback to perform state validation.
 Returns the state retrieved from the URL and the state retrieved from sessionStorage.<br>

 #### Supported Client Options